-Almost completely forgotten and barely able to clear GR125, Bombardment Crusader received a whole bunch of buffs in season 22 patch.
+Almost completely forgotten and barely able to clear GR125, Bombardment Crusader received a whole bunch of buffs in Season 22 patch.
 Between reduced cooldown on Belt of the Trove, buffed damage on Armor of Akkhan and Norvald's Fervor sets, and separate multipliers added to The Mortal Drama and Belt of the Trove, the build's damage was buffed by approximately 33 Greater Rift tiers.
-As it turns out, a build that can clear GR 158 (if it existed) solo is a tad overpowered.
+As it turns out, a build that can clear GR158 (if it existed) solo is a tad overpowered.
 The build was nerfed before hitting live by approximately 10 tiers via Thorns of the Invoker adjustment.

-Even with the nerf taken into account, Bombardment Crusader is the best Crusader solo build.
+Even with the nerf taken into account, Bombardment Crusader is the second best Crusader solo build.
 It also can be used as a GR150-capable trash clearer, although better options exist there.

-Akkhan Invoker Bombardment Crusader is a Thorns build, which makes it very easy to get the build going, but at the same time leaves a lot of room for gear hunt.
+Akkhan Invoker Bombardment Crusader is a Thorns build, which makes it very easy to get going, but at the same time leaves a lot of room for gear hunt.
 Getting all items in Ancient quality with Thorns secondary rolls on everything is no easy task.

 This build utilizes at least 4 different sets: Armor of Akkhan, Thorns of the Invoker, Norvald's Fervor and Captain Crimson's Trimmings.
 Some versions of it can also include Bastions of Will set, making it the first Set-only build in history in Diablo III.
 So if you are worried about the environment, this is your chance: "Play green crusader—save the Earth!"

-Armor of Akkhan set provides 50% damage reduction, 50% Resource Cost Reduction, 2,000% damage increase, and it lets us easily achieve 100% uptime on Akarat's Champion.
+- The Armor of Akkhan set provides 50% damage reduction, 50% Resource Cost Reduction, 2,000% damage increase, and it lets us easily achieve 100% uptime on Akarat's Champion.

-Norvald's Fervor set increases damage by 400% and lets us spam Steed Charge.
+- Norvald's Fervor set increases damage by 400% and lets us spam Steed Charge.

-Ring of Royal Grandeur allows us to get full bonuses from all these sets.
+- Ring of Royal Grandeur allows us to get full bonuses from all these sets.

-The Mortal Drama doubles the number of Bombardment impacts and increases its damage by 500%.
+- The Mortal Drama doubles the number of Bombardment impacts and increases its damage by 500%.

-Belt of the Trove casts a free Bombardment every 4 seconds and increases its damage by another 500%.
+- Belt of the Trove casts a free Bombardment every 4 seconds and increases its damage by another 500%.